xhd2015/xgo/README.md

 # Evolution of `xgo`
 `xgo` is the successor of the original [go-mock](https://github.com/xhd2015/go-mock), which works by rewriting go code before compile.

-That strategy works well but causes much longer build time for larger projects due to source code explosion.
+The strategy employed by `go-mock` works well but causes much longer build time for larger projects due to source code explosion.

 However, `go-mock` is remarkable for it's discovery of Trap, Trace besides Mock, and additional abilities like trapping variable and disabling map randomness.